Areas of Practice

 To illustrate, the driver of an SUV might have side swiped your vehicle.
 On the surface, it appears to be driver negligence, but a defect in the SUV might have contributed to the driver losing control.
 In such cases, filing a legal claim against all possibly negligent parties becomes complicated.

-To ensure your rights are fully protected, it is important to have an experienced personal injury attorney on your side.
+To ensure your rights are fully protected, it is important to have an experienced rollover car accident attorney in Los Angeles on your side.
 You want someone with resources and knowledge of the law to investigate the accident and ensure all appropriate claims are filed on time.

 When to File a Lawsuit after a Rollover Accident